The buyer’s journey for any company is critical for gaining new customers and growth.

 At some point in their research, buyers will begin doing in-depth comparisons of each vendor that they’re considering.
 This is the stage where they’ll start reaching out to sales reps for further inquiries or personalized product demos, so that they can really drill down into the features that matter to their teams.

-Content Delivery Summary: Keeping your brand in front of them, educating them more on your brand and how you can help with their problem.
+Content Delivery Summary: Keeping your brand in front of them, educating them more on your brand and how you can help with their problem and potential purchase decision.

 Content Options: Case Studies, Live Product/Service Demos, Videos, Retargeting, Podcasts